About Yarrabah

 The remnants of the mission times are an important collection gathered for the people, by the people.
 Some of the material in the collection was transferred from the Queensland Museum.

+The Yarrabah Arts and Cultural Precinct was established in 2002 to provide facilities for local artists to strengthen art and cultural practice across weaving, painting and ceramics.
 Well known for its pottery, Yarrabah Arts Centre continues to produce outstanding work and increase its profile in the national and international Indigenous arts market, strengthening local economic development in support of Yarrabah Aboriginal Shire Council’s long-term strategic planning.

-These plans enrich traditional practice and offer opportunities for national and international visitors wishing to learn more about the rich Indigenous culture of tropical north Queensland.
-In partnership with the Department of Communication and the Arts, Indigenous Visual Arts Industry Support (IVAIS) program and Arts Queensland Backing Indigenous Arts (BIA) – Yarrabah Arts & Cultural Precinct deliver an exciting and ambitious visual arts program focused on strengthening the sustainability of the Art Centre, preserving culture and providing economic opportunities for artists.
+In partnership with the Department of Communication and the Arts, Indigenous Visual Arts Industry Support (IVAIS) program and Arts Queensland Backing Indigenous Arts (BIA) – Yarrabah Arts and Cultural Precinct deliver an exciting and ambitious visual arts program focused on strengthening the sustainability of the Art Centre, preserving culture and providing economic opportunities for artists.

 The Yarrabah Aboriginal Shire Council acknowledges Aboriginal peoples as Australia’s First Peoples

-We pay our respects to our Elders past, present and emerging.
+We pay our respects to our Elders past, present and emerging

-Website designed, hosted & maintained by Allcorp © 2021
+Website designed, hosted & maintained by Allcorp © 2024